National Bohemian hasn’t been made in Baltimore for decades. Not that anyone seems to care.

 f course, nothing good lasts forever.

-In the 1960s, when Boh boomed in Baltimore, National was the state’s largest brewery, with outposts in other cities like Detroit, Miami, and Phoenix.
+In the 1960s, when Boh boomed in Baltimore, National had become the state’s largest brewery, with outposts in other cities like Detroit, Miami, and Phoenix.
 Altogether, it made more than two million barrels of beer a year, as well as a wildly popular malt beverage, Colt 45, introduced as a hat tip to local running back Jerry Hill, who wore the number.

-At this point, Boh was no longer just affordable, it was downright cheap, with some saying it was a change you could taste.
+At this point, Boh was no longer just affordable, it was downright cheap, with some saying it was a change you could also taste.
 Now now the only people drinking the stuff seemed to be hipsters, old-timers, and superfans, like Patrick “Scunny” McCusker in Canton.

 A couple years before the beer’s demise, the late Nacho Mama’s owner turned his Mexican restaurant into a shrine to National Bohemian, incorporating Mr. Boh into his own sombrero-ed mascot and covering the place with a panoply of memorabilia.
 He even retrofitted a 1951 Willys Jeep into a red-and-white Boh-mobile, stitching the character’s likeness into its Italian-leather seats.

-“I would hope that the National Boh brand holds, but if it doesn’t, I would like to see one of those small microbreweries pick up the name and brew just enough for the local market,” said Hoffberger in The Sun in 1991.
-“Sort of a nostalgic tie-in to the past.
-I think Baltimoreans will go for that.”
+“I would hope that the National Boh brand holds, but if it doesn’t, I would like to see one of those small microbreweries pick up the name and brew just enough for the local market—sort of a nostalgic tie-in to the past,” said Hoffberger to The Sun in 1991.
+“I think Baltimoreans will go for that.”

 Five years later, the beer stopped being brewed in Maryland.
 Then, two months before his death in 1999, it was swallowed up by Pabst.